 How does it work?

-From all candidate locations, 3.000 sites will be selected.
-If your measurement site is selected, we’ll let you know by the mid of June.
-You will receive an e-mail with all necessary information.
-The measurement kit will be sent to you in September 2021.
-You can pick it up at a DPD Pickup point of your choice.
-It is important that all measurements start and end at the same time: the measurement campaign will start on Saturday 25 September and will run until Saturday 23 October.
-On the last day, you will return the two sensor tubes to the same DPD Pickup point nearby.
+From all candidate locations, 3.000 sites were selected.
+The selection was announced mid June 2021.
+Participants received an e-mail with all necessary information.
+The measurement kit was send out in September 2021 to a DPD Pickup point of the participant’s choice.
+The measurement campaign started on Saturday 25 September 2021 until Saturday 23 October 2021.
+On the last day, the two sensor tubes were returned to the same DPD Pickup point nearby.

-The sensor tubes are then analysed in the laboratory and the data is examined by the CurieuzenAir scientists.
-In February 2022, you will receive a personal report with the detailed measurement results of the air quality in your street.
+The sensor tubes were then analysed in the laboratory and the data was examined by the CurieuzenAir scientists.
+In March 2022, you will receive a personal report with the detailed measurement results of the air quality in your street.
 Together with our media partners Bruzz, Le Soir and De Standaard, we will also publish a detailed online map that features all measurement locations.
 This way, everyone will have access to information about air quality across Brussels.

 Is my street automatically selected as a measurement location?

-CurieuzenAir is looking for 3.000 measurement locations across Brussels.
-Registrations are open until 13 June.
-If there are more than 3.000 registrations, our scientists will select the most interesting measurement sites from a scientific point of view.
-On 17 June we will let you know whether your measurement location has been selected for participation.
+CurieuzenAir was looking for 3.000 measurement locations across Brussels.
+Registrations were open until 13 June 2021, with 5.000 registrations.
+Our scientists selected the most interesting measurement sites from a scientific point of view.

-The selection process will be based on strict scientific criteria.
-Most importantly, we want a good geographical distribution of measurement locations across Brussels (from north to south, from east to west).
-Additionally, we are looking for different types of streets: from narrow to very wide streets, from very busy roads to traffic-free zones, streets with and without trees.
-So if we receive multiple applications from the same street, we may need to select one of them.
+The selection process was based on strict scientific criteria.
+Most importantly, we wanted a good geographical distribution of measurement locations across Brussels (from north to south, from east to west).
+Additionally, we were looking for different types of streets: from narrow to very wide streets, from very busy roads to traffic-free zones, streets with and without trees.
+So if we received multiple applications from the same street, we had to select one of them.
 But the good news is that least one of the neighbours will be measuring in this street.

 The concentrations of NO2 are dependent on height.
-This is why we aim for measurements that are as much as possible on the same height.
-The most ideal condition is a street-facing window on the first floor.
-Sometimes we deviate from this ‘first floor rule‘, and select locations on the second and third floors, because the location is highly interesting.
-So don’t hesitate to apply, even if you do not have a window on the first floor.
-Maybe your window is located in the very spot that we’re looking for!
+This is why we aimed for measurements that were as much as possible on the same height.
+The most ideal condition was a street-facing window on the first floor.
+Sometimes we deviated from this ‘first floor rule‘, and select locations on the second and third floors, because the location was highly interesting.

-Schools applying to perform the measurements are favoured in the selection process.
+Schools that applied to perform the measurements were favoured in the selection process.
 We have a special information package for teachers, which helps with the measurement in class.

 How much does it cost to participate?